Billllll/chadcommit/README.md

 * You should obtain an OpenAI API key here: https://platform.openai.com/account/api-keys

 * It is recommended to keep your commits small.
-Unstage less significant, large, and auto-generated files (such as package-lock) before clicking the "Suggest" button to avoid token limit errors, which occur at around 500 words for GPT 3.5 and 1000 words for GPT 4.
+Unstage less significant, large, and auto-generated files (such as package-lock) before clicking the "Suggest" button to avoid context length errors.